You’re the proud owner of a PS5, you lucky thing. And now you want some couch co-op games to play with friends. Hopefully we can help.

 6. DIRT 5

 A racing game as one of the best couch co-op games on PS5?
 Yes – hear us out!
-DIRT 5, Codemasters’ latest rally game, brings back the classic split screen mode that many modern racing games have left behind.
+DIRT 5, Codemasters’ latest game in the long-running rally franchise, brings back the classic split screen mode that many modern racing games have left behind.
 But rather than being a separate mode, DIRT 5 allows you and a friend to play through the entire campaign together in split screen.
 Now that’s a real treat.

 If you’re a racing game fan, they don’t come much better than DIRT 5.
 With events spread across multiple locations from all around the world, you’ll be in Norway one minute and China the next.
 Each location looks fantastic, too, thanks to PS5 optimisations including better textures and 4K resolutions.
 And if your TV supports it, you can even play DIRT 5 at a blistering 120fps.
 Phew.
 Even without the bells and whistles though, this is an excellent racing game, and one that’s made even better by being able to play with a friend.